FIWARE/tutorials.Concise-Format/README.md

-To make the API easier to use and reduce the burden on developers, NGSI-LD now accepts an intermediate "concise" format which still offers all of the context data in the payload, but removes the redundancy of repeatedly adding `"type": "Property` throughout each payload.
+To make the API easier to use and reduce the burden on developers, NGSI-LD now accepts an intermediate "concise" format which still offers all of the context data in the payload, but removes the redundancy of repeatedly adding `"type": "Property"` throughout each payload.
 The concise representation is a terser, lossless form of the normalized representation, where redundant "type" members are omitted and the following rules are applied:

 -   Every **Property** without further sub-attributes is represented by the Property value only.